Table Of Contents

 Do your homework before making an offer on a FSBO.
 The homeowner may have decided on a sales price without much consideration for the true market value.
-You will need to learn how much comparable houses sold for in the same neighborhood then come up with an offer based off of those numbers.
+You will need to learn how much comparable houses are sold for in the same neighborhood then come up with an offer based on those numbers.
 If the seller is selling for a lower price, they may be hiding a hidden cost (ex. non-permitted addition to the home).
 Ask around for advice on a good home inspector and get the home inspected.
 Use the inspection results in your favor to decrease the cost of the home due to out-of-date wiring, for example.
 Build contingencies into the purchase agreement to protect yourself.
-You want to be able to cancel the contract without penalty, if repairs aren't made by the time you close or the price isn't adjusted to compensate for the cost of repairs.
+You want to be able to cancel the contract without penalty if repairs aren't made by the time you close or the price isn't adjusted to compensate for the cost of repairs.

-Be aware of home disclosures which are required to be released by real estate agents when they’re selling a home but which might not be disclosed with a FSBO.
+Be aware of home disclosures that are required to be released by real estate agents when they’re selling a home but which might not be disclosed with a FSBO.
 For example, the federal government requires sellers to disclose lead-based paint if the home was built before 1978.
 If you aren’t working with a real estate agent, you may not receive this information.
-If you buy the home, you are exposing yourself to harmful lead and will pay a generous price tag if you decide to have it re-mediated.
+If you buy the home, you are exposing yourself to harmful lead and will pay a generous price tag if you decide to have it remediated.

 Material facts are also required to be released by real estate agents.
-For example, in some states the seller has to reveal if someone died in the home within the past 3 years.
+For example, in some states, the seller has to reveal if someone died in the home within the past 3 years.
 Other disclosures might include external factors such as if the home is in an earthquake or flood zone.

 Another important consideration when buying a FSBO, includes the need to buy title insurance.
 You need this insurance to protect yourself against financial burden due to a problem with the house after closing.
 Don't hesitate to ask the seller to cover all or part of the cost.
 If your lender is concerned about title issues, you and the seller should be concerned as well.
 If there is a problem with the title report, the title insurance company will fix the issue, if possible, or pay for damages resulting from the issue.
 The title insurance company will make sure there are no liens on the home or work to remove any that exist (the title needs to be free from liens and encumbrances).
-Without title insurance, you putting yourself at risk of losing money you've invested in your new home and possibly the house itself.
+Without title insurance, you putting yourself at risk of losing the money you've invested in your new home and possibly the house itself.
 The expense of title insurance will be worth it if you need to put a claim on the policy.